rakshitha123/SETAR_Trees/README.md

 # Experimental Datasets
-The experimental datasets are available in the "datasets" folder.
+The experimental datasets are available in the [datasets](https://github.com/rakshitha123/SETAR_Trees/tree/master/datasets) folder.

 # Recreating the Results Tables